DMCK96/DMCK96/README.md

 # Hi, I'm Daniel 👋

-I'm a software engineer specialising in **event-driven microservice architecture**.I design distributed systems around asynchronous messaging, bounded contexts, and domain events rather than direct coupling.
+I'm a software engineer specialising in **event-driven microservice architecture**.
+I design distributed systems around asynchronous messaging, bounded contexts, and domain events rather than direct coupling.
 I care about building services that are independently deployable, resilient to failure, and performant at scale.

 Day-to-day I work in ed-tech, leading integration architecture and data pipeline work for student information systems.
 Outside of that I'm usually building something that scratches an itch: Electron desktop apps, game server tooling, self-hosted infrastructure, or SaaS ideas I want to validate quickly.